 Getting started with your Mood Board on Pinterest.
 Not familiar with Pinterest?
 Here’s how to begin:

 STEP 1: Join, or sign into your Pinterest account.
 With Pinterest, you can save images that you find within the platform, and anywhere on the web.
-For images you find outside of Pinterest, you can download a “save it” button in your browser.
+For images you find outside of Pinterest, you can download a browser extension to save pins.
 This will make it easier to quickly save an image to a Pinterest board as soon as inspiration strikes.

 STEP 2: Create a board.
 Begin by clicking on the profile icon on the right hand side of the screen.
 Use the “create a board” button on the left hand side of the screen, name your board, and add details like a description, category etc. Once you complete these steps, your board will be ready for you to add ideas to it!